kaje94/auto-marketplace/.github/CONTRIBUTING.md

 ### Testing

 Before opening a PR, ensure that your changes are covered by tests, if applicable.
-Run the tests locally.
+Update the end-to-end test suite if neccessary.

 Fix any issues that arise during testing and linting.

 ## Deployment

-The Auto Marketplace web app is deployed on Vercel.
 The build and deployment process is manually triggered by maintainers.
 Please be patient after your contributions are merged, as deployment updates may not be immediate.

 ## Code Style